Hairygami: Analysis of DNA Nanostructures' Conformational Change Driven by Functionalizable Overhangs: Results and Discussion

 \subsection{Effects of Overhang Length}

-To investigate the impact that different lengths of overhang extensions had on inducing the rectangular origami to curve, we simulated structures with varying number of nucleotides in their single-stranded poly-T overhangs.
+To investigate the impact of different lengths of overhang extensions on inducing the rectangular origami to curve, we simulated structures with varying numbers of nucleotides in their single-stranded poly-T overhangs.
 Free-energy profiles were computed for a rectangular structure with no overhangs, and then for three nucleotides, nine nucleotides, and twenty nucleotide-long overhangs respectively.
-All considered systems had the same density of overhangs, $169$ overhangs in total attached to the $2$D origami tile.
-We observe that the umbrella sampling simulation results show significant curvature in all origami structures with added overhang extensions.
+All systems considered had the same density of overhangs, totaling $169$ overhangs attached to the $2$D origami tile.
+We observed that the umbrella sampling simulation results show significant curvature in all origami structures with added overhang extensions.
 With the increasing length of the overhang, the probability of exhibiting a greater magnitude of curvature also increased (Fig.~\ref{fig:length}).

-The rectangular structure with zero overhangs showed a weighted average $R_{\rm ee}$ value of $55.07 \pm 0.11$ nm, while the $3$nt, $9$nt, and $20$nt overhang structures had weighted average values of $50.59 \pm 0.12$ nm, $44.74 \pm 0.10$ nm, and $23.48 \pm 0.12$ nm respectively (shown as colored dots in Fig.~\ref{fig:length}).
-These values quantitatively show a significant difference in the average curvature of the four different structures, where longer overhangs lead to increased curvature.
+The rectangular structure with zero overhangs showed a weighted average $R_{\rm ee}$ value of $55.1 \pm 0.1$ nm, while the $3$nt, $9$nt, and $20$nt overhang structures had progressively smaller weighted average values (shown as colored dots in Fig.~\ref{fig:length}).
+These values quantitatively demonstrate a significant difference in the average curvature of the four different structures, where longer overhangs lead to increased curvature.
+In addition to computing free-energy profiles where the $R_{\rm ee}$ corresponded to states with the overhangs facing in an outward direction relative to the curvature, we also computed free-energy profiles of structures with the overhang extensions on the interior of the curvature (Supp.~Mat.~Fig.~S10).
+These profiles show that extending overhangs on one side makes it unlikely for the rectangle to conform to a state where the overhangs are on the interior.